-The next portion of the Mid-Coast Water Planning Partnership Water Action Plan includes implementation tables that describe a suite of actions to achieve the water objectives and priorities in the Mid-Coast region of Oregon in phases during the next 10 years, from 2022-2032.
-This plan should be reviewed and updated every five years given emerging issues and changes in demographics and other factors likely to occur in the Mid-Coast.
-The specifics for the implementation table within this plan focus on the highest priority actions that should be initiated within the next 10 years to achieve a secure water future for people and fish and wildlife in the Mid-Coast.
+The next portion of the Mid-Coast Water Planning Partnership Water Action Plan includes implementation tables that describe a suite of strategies designed to achieve the water objectives and priorities in the Mid-Coast region of Oregon in phases during the next 10 years, from 2022-2032.
+This plan should be reviewed and updated every five years, considering progress, emerging issues, and changes in demographics and other factors likely to occur in the Mid-Coast.
+The specifics within the implementation table focus on the highest priority actions that should be initiated within the next 10 years to achieve a secure water future for people and environments in the Mid-Coast.